AudioKit/AudioKit/README.md

 ### Contribute!

-We encourage you to fork Objective-C Sound and contribute one of the many opcodes we have yet to implement or to install your own User-Defined Opcode in Opcodes/UDOs.
+We encourage you to fork Objective-C Sound and contribute one of the many opcodes we have yet to implement or to install your own User-Defined Operation in Operations/UDOs.

 More information on contribution is available on the wiki: